-The best example of NPS® is when you ask your customers “How likely you are to recommend our service to a friend?”
-The customers receive a scale of 0-10 ranging from least to most.
+The best example of NPS is when you ask your survey respondents, “How likely are you to recommend our service to a friend?”
+The customers receive a scale of 0-10, ranging from least to most.

-After the result from the survey comes back, you can then segment the result into three group promoters, passives and detractors.
+After the result from the survey comes back, you can then segment the result into three groups promoters, passives, and detractors.

-The NPS® is crucial for the fact that it gives you an insight into how receptive and satisfied your customers are with your company’s product or service.
-The customers have the power of making or breaking a company’s success.
+The NPS is crucial in fact that it gives you an insight into how receptive and satisfied your customers are with your company’s product or service.
+The customers have the power to make or break a company’s success.
 So, tracking how happy they are can be beneficial to strategize the company’s game plan.

 NPS® can be low as -100 or high as + 100.
 So, the question of how to understand how satisfied your customers are and how much you need to improve.

 However, the NPS® also heavily depends on the niche.
-A score of -10 may be higher for some niche or other.
+A score of -10 may be higher for some niches or others.
 However, the score definitely leaves a huge room for improvement.

 Turn detractors to promoters.
 Increase Customer Loyalty.
 Get more customer referrals.